SCCoyle/Coyle_CSCI2270_FinalProjectv1/README.md

    + The prices have and exponential decay based on the last time something was purchased
    + Showing the total amout made since the start of the market
    + Implements a tree for storage
-   +

 #How to Run
- This project is run the same way as any other project
+ + This project is run the same way as any other project

- Note:
-   + Be sure to have the settings.txt and productsList.txt file in the same folder as the .cpp file
+ + Pull the file and run the Final.cpp file with NO commnd line arguments

-   + The project takes no command line arguments
+#Dependencies
+  + No external libraries were used for this project

+#System Requirements
+  + Known to run on Linux (Fedora 23) but should not have trouble on other operating systems

+#Group Members
+  +Samuel Coyle

+#Contributors
+  + Dante Pasionek

+#Open issues/bugs
+List any known b
+ugs i